About steroid injections

 How do they work?

-Steroid Injections work by delivering a powerful anti-inflammatory directly to the painful area.
-The steroid may take a few days to become effective but may give sustained relief.
-Usually, only one injection is required, but sometimes several are required over a number of months to relieve the condition.
+Steroid injections work by delivering a powerful anti-inflammatory directly to the painful area.
+The steroid may take a few days to become effective, but it can provide lasting relief.
+Usually, only one injection is needed, but sometimes several are required over several months to alleviate the condition.

 What will happen?

-We will discuss the procedure and outcomes and allow you to ask questions; your consent will be required.
-The doctor will clean and scan the affected area before performing the injection.
+We will discuss the procedure and expected outcomes, and give you the opportunity to ask questions; your consent will be necessary.
+The doctor will clean and scan the affected area before administering the injection.

 What will you feel?